Constraining inflationary magnetogenesis and reheating via GWs in light of PTA data

-\underline{\it Background dynamics during reheating:}\/~In the standard picture, inflation is followed by the phase of reheating which leads to the gradual conversion of energy from the inflaton to radiation.
-The phase is usually governed by the inflation mass, its self-coupling, and coupling with the radiation field.
-In the perturbative regime, these parameters can be translated into the EoS parameter~$\wre$ and the reheating temperature~$\Tre$.
-During the phase, the inflaton energy density evolves as $\rho_{\phi} = \rhoe (a/\ae)^{-3(1+\wre)}$, where $\rhoe$ and $\ae$ denote the energy density and the scale factor at the end of inflation~\cite{Dai:2014jja}.
-Further, the Hubble parameter evolves as $H^2\simeq \HI^2 \l(a/{\ae}\r)^{-3(1 +\wre)}$, where $\HI$ is the constant Hubble parameter in de sitter inflation.
+\underline{\it Background dynamics during reheating:}\/~In the standard cosmological model, inflation is followed by the phase of reheating, during which energy is transferred from the inflaton to radiation.
+This phase is characterized by the mass of the inflaton, its self-coupling and coupling to radiation.
+In the perturbative regime, these parameters can be mapped to the equation-of-state (EoS) parameter~$\wre$ and the reheating temperature~$\Tre$.
+During reheating, the energy density of the inflaton evolves in terms of the scale factor $a$ as $a^{-3(1+\wre)}$.
+The reheating temperature, defined when the energy density of the inflaton equals the energy density of radiation, is given by~\cite{PhysRevLett.113.041302}